 You have a SIP service and aren’t using Microsoft Teams

-If you have a SIP service and want to take advantage of Teams’ functionality as well, top providers can provide you with your required Teams’ licenses and connect your existing SIP trunks.
+If you have a SIP service and want to take advantage of Teams’ functionality, top providers can provide you with your required Teams licenses, hosted SBC’s, and connect your existing SIP trunks.

 You have Microsoft Teams and no SIP service

-If you are using Teams and realizing you can’t do as much as you want, you may want to consider replacing your hosted PBX with a more modern SIP service.
-A true industry leader will provide you with SIP trunks and connect them to your existing Microsoft Teams’ licenses.
+If you are using Teams and realizing you can’t do as much as you want, you may want to consider replacing your hosted PBX with more modern SIP service.
+A true industry leader will provide you with SIP trunks, hosted SBC’s and connect them to your existing Microsoft Teams tenant.

 You don’t have a SIP service or Microsoft Teams

-If you’re looking for a voice solution and the Microsoft Teams capabilities, there’s never a better time to build out your network.
-A leading company can provide you with both your Teams’ licenses and your SIP trunks.
+If you’re looking for a voice solution and the Microsoft Teams capabilities, there’s never a better time to build your network.
+A leading company can provide you with your Teams licenses and SIP trunks.